 - Tax and Accounting Issues.

-Further, this Feasibility also helps to determine the speed of development process.
-If it is slow, you can accordingly increase number of members in team.
+Further, this Feasibility also helps to determine the speed of the development process.
+If it is slow, you can accordingly increase the number of members in the team.
 But, if you are not able to afford new employees then you can train your current employees in a better manner to increase their speed and performance.

 Examples of Projects which are Feasible or Not Feasible

-- A PC Game (Like Grand Theft Auto) whose location is set in particular location in India.
+- A PC Game (Like Grand Theft Auto) whose location is set in a particular location in India.